sildater/thegluenote/README.md

 This repository is collects data, code, and checkpoints as used for the publication below.
 The provided scripts allow for testing and (re-)training in a very similar fashion to what was done for the experiments in the paper.

-If you want to use TheGlueNote with as little hassle as possible, it is also integrated in [parangonar](https://github.com/sildater/parangonar), a python library for alignment that is pip-installable and provides a simple interface to apply several note alignment algorithms.
+If you want to use TheGlueNote to create note alignments with as little hassle as possible, it is integrated in [parangonar](https://github.com/sildater/parangonar), a python library for alignment that is pip-installable and provides a simple interface to apply several note alignment algorithms.

 ## Cite us